 We may earn money or products from the companies mentioned in this post.

-Rhubarb Banana Sourdough Scones with Lemon Glaze
+Rhubarb Banana Sourdough Scones

 Rhubarb, banana and sourdough scones are the perfect blend of all three flavors.
 Rhubarb Banana Sourdough Scones have a nice banana flavor from the mashed bananas, along with a tart bite from the rhubarb and the sourdough lends a nice tang.
 The perfect blend of flavors.
 The lemon glaze is the crowning touch on these scones.
 The lemon glaze also adds a perfectly nice sweetness to these not so overly sweet scones.